 As you think about your mission statement, consider these questions:

-The struggle to define my own personal vision and mission statements that would guide my own life resulted in my goal-setting book, Dreams to Action Trailblazer’s Guide.
-I share tools that helped me clarify my own goals and purpose with others.
-I show others how to reconnect with their dream, define their purpose, and create attainable goals.
-The journey led to a new career as a speaker and author.
+The struggle to define my own personal vision and mission statements that would guide my own life resulted in my personal goal-setting book, Dreams to Action Trailblazer’s Guide.
+I share tools that helped me clarify my own goals and purpose with others (Click here to find free printable downloads).
+That journey led to a new career as a speaker and author.

-As I plan each day, I ask myself, “Are the tasks within my daily schedule connected to my vision, mission, and goals?”
-If they are, I build time within my schedule and do what I commit to do.
+As I plan each day, I ask myself, “Are tasks on my daily schedule aligned with my vision and mission?”
+If they are, I prioritize those tasks and build time within my schedule to complete them.

-When important tasks pop up during the day that need my attention, I rearrange my schedule and make adjustments.
-However, I am mindful of my vision, mission, and goals as I make adjustments because schedule changes affect multiple responsibilities.
-In this way, I find I have more time to do the things I love to do (like walk my dog, go to art exhibits, read for enjoyment, etc.) because I’ve built time in my busy day to have fun, too.
+When important tasks pop up during the day that need your attention, you can rearrange your schedule and make adjustments.
+I build flex time into my schedule to allow wiggle room between tasks and appointments.
+In this way, I find I have more time to do the things I love to do (like walk my dog, go to art exhibits, read for enjoyment, etc.) because I’ve arranged time in my busy day to relax and have fun, too.

 Richard G. Scott, author of 21 Principles – Divine Truths To Help You Live By The Spirit, said, “We become what we want to be by consistently being what we want to become each day.”
-Commitment to a process is crucial to the development of a personal program of success.
-How does one find a dream-seeking process?
+Commitment is crucial to success.

 Do you have personal vision and mission statements?